powsybl/powsybl.github.io/pages/overview/governance.md

 - Building and publishing the releases, including writing the release notes and informing the community,
 - In case of impossibility, the committer in charge has to ask the TSC through the list <powsybl-tsc@lists.lfenergy.org> to find another committer to review the pull request, resolve the issue or build and publish the release.

-Please refer to our [maintainers list](../../backup/to_sort/repositoryIndex) for more details about our work division.
+Please refer to our [maintainers list](https://github.com/powsybl/.github/blob/main/MAINTAINERS.md) for more details about our work division.

 #### Contributors
 Contributors include anyone in the technical community that contributes code, documentation, or other technical artifacts to the Project.

 Anyone can become a contributor.
 There is no expectation of commitment to the project, no specific skill requirements and no selection process.
-To become a contributor, a community member simply has to perform one or more actions that are beneficial to the project.
+To become a contributor, a community member simply needs to perform one or more actions that are beneficial to the project.